 Neil Varon, conductor

-First and second year undergraduates play in the Eastman School Symphony Orchestra (ESSO), a group designed to help students prepare for more sophisticated music making as upperclassmen.
+First year undergraduates play in the Eastman School Symphony Orchestra (ESSO), seating determined by required audition in the Fall.
 ESSO presents four concerts per semester, collaborating with the Eastman-Rochester Chorus for one concert per year.

 All string players are required to audition for participation in Eastman’s orchestras.
 Non-string players are assigned to the orchestras by their studio teachers.
 Neil Varon, Director of Orchestral activities at Eastman, oversees the orchestral program and serves as primary conductor of all the orchestras.